starbops/blog/content/posts/2026-08-03-metal3-meets-kubevirtbmc-provisioning-kubevirt-vms-like-bare-metal/index.md

 ## Why Metal3?

-[Metal3](https://metal3.io/) (Metal Kubed) is a CNCF Sandbox project that brings bare-metal host management into the Kubernetes ecosystem.
+[Metal3](https://metal3.io/) (Metal Kubed) is a CNCF Incubating project that brings bare-metal host management into the Kubernetes ecosystem.
 Under the hood, it uses [OpenStack Ironic](https://ironicbaremetal.org/) to handle the heavy lifting—inspecting hardware, setting boot devices, and writing OS images to disks.

 The core abstraction is the `BareMetalHost` custom resource.
 You declare what you want (BMC address, credentials, desired image), and Metal3 takes care of the